-Current scientific discussions on start from more or less well-established disciplinary perspectives.
+Current scientific discussions on sustainable development usually start from more or less well-established disciplinary perspectives.
 A comprehensive and really trans-disciplinary view is mostly lacking and therefore theoretical requirements of a paradigmatic concept of sustainable development are rarely fulfilled.
-Fr development can be seen as a macro-process (of the global system)

-consisting of an unlimited number of micro-processes (of subsystems).

-Both scales differ in their dynamic characteristics: the macro-process of sustainable development is by def unsustainability (originated by humankind) toward those of sustainability themselves, their results can contribute to sustainability on a higher scale.
-This idea, well known in ecosystem research, has so far been widely neglected in discussions in other fi
+From a systems perspective, sustainable development can be seen as a macro-process (of the global system) consisting of an unlimited number of micro-processes (of subsystems).
+Both scales differ in their dynamic characteristics: the macro-process of sustainable development is by definition directed from conditions of unsustainability (originated by humankind) toward those of sustainability (this, however, is not obligatory for each micro-process).
+The micro-processes fit given specific environmental situations and can include highly dynamic and even catastrophic events when seen on their specific scale.
+This means that although the micro-processes may be unsustainable themselves, their results can contribute to sustainability on a higher scale.
+This idea, well known in ecosystem research, has so far been widely neglected in discussions in other fields of sustainable development.

-(this, however, is not obligatory for each micro-process).
-The micro-processes fit given specific environ highly dynamic and even catastrophic scale.
-This means that although the micro-processes may be unsustainable